jasonbayton/11ty/_src/docs/nextcloud/installing-nextcloud-on-ubuntu-16-04-lts-with-redis-apcu-ssl-apache.md

 Then uncomment:

-`unixsocket /var/run/redis/redis.sock`
+`#unixsocket /var/run/redis/redis.sock` to `unixsocket /var/run/redis/redis.sock`
-`unixsocketperm 700` changing permissions to 770 at the same time: `unixsocketperm 770`
+`#unixsocketperm 700` changing permissions to 770 at the same time: `unixsocketperm 770`

 Save and quit, then add the Apache user `www-data` to the `redis` group: